 We also understand that electrification means more than just replacing technology.
 Going all-electric often requires behavior changes and a new understanding of our energy use.
-We honor the way people live, work, and play by working with homeowners at every step of the process.
+We support the people we work with at every step of the process.
 This includes completing a home assessment, working with contractors, and helping owners and tenants plan for any adjustments and benefits that come with new technology, such as changes in energy savings, improved air quality, and safer homes.

-Building electrification means replacing equipment that uses fossil fuels with electric alternatives.
+Building electrification means replacing equipment that uses natural gas, propane, or other fossil fuels with electric alternatives.
 In a house or apartment, this equipment includes heating systems, clothes dryers, water heaters, stoves, and ovens.

 Electrification is one component of building decarbonization, which leads to lower carbon emissions, healthier indoor air quality, and stable utility costs.